udhos/sqs-to-sns/README.md

 * Messages can be moved both across different aws regions and across distinct aws accounts.
 * Standard aws credentials are supported, including static iam users, EC2 instance profiles and iam roles.
 * Messages attributes can be copied from queue to topic.
-* Metrics are exposed in a Prometheus endpoint, providing simple and easy monitoring and alerting, with rich metrics including volume, errors and latency.
+* Metrics are exposed in a Prometheus endpoint, or sent to Datadog Dogstatsd Agent, providing simple and easy monitoring and alerting, with rich metrics including volume, errors and latency.
 * Open Telemetry traces can be directed to a Jaeger collector, keeping track of messaging flows that cross SQS/SNS boundaries in distributed applications.
 * A health check endpoint is exposed, handy for kubernetes probes, facilitating auto-repair for high resilience and availability.
 * Find prebuilt static executable binary files in the releases page: https://github.com/udhos/sqs-to-sns/releases